Adelaide Place Baptist Church

-Adelaide Place Baptist Church is a Scottish Baptist church in a Category B listed building in the Charing Cross area of Glasgow.
+Adelaide Place Baptist Church is a Scottish Baptist church in the Charing Cross area of Glasgow.
 The name "Adelaide Place" is taken from the former name of this part of Bath Street.
 The church was founded in 1829 and the present church building dates from 1877.
 The church played an important place in the history of the Baptist churches in Scotland, and also spearheaded many charitable and social care initiatives.
+It is affiliated with the Baptist Union of Scotland.